Antique Office Safes

 Patent Office were protecting an inventor of an earlier technology. " In

-1837, Benjamin Sherwood obtained a patent for a revolving interior safe, filling
+1837, Benjamin Sherwood obtained U.S. Patent No. 190 for a revolving interior

 the spaces with plaster of Paris and charcoal."
 (One Hundred Years'